MicrosoftDocs/semantic-kernel-docs/semantic-kernel/getting-started/setup.md

 ## Run the Jupyter notebooks locally

+Your second step is to run the Jupyter notebooks locally on your machine.

 > [!IMPORTANT]
 > Make sure you have fulfilled the [requirements list](requirements) to run SK on your machine.